 Metrics are a central concept in Funnel.
 They contain the numerical measures from your connected data sources.
 You can also create your own custom metrics that are based on the fields from your data sources or other custom metrics.
 These can be used just like any other metric in Funnel.

 Creating a new custom metric

-To create a new metric you have the following choices available in the metrics page:
+To create a new metric you have the following choices available on the metrics page:

 - Custom metric - Create a new metric from scratch

-- From other account - Re-use one or more metrics from other accounts that you can later adjust in this account
+- From another account - Re-use one or more metrics from other accounts that you can later adjust in this account

 Then you can see and adjust attributes common to all metrics:

 - Id - A unique identifier for the metric, used in exports, etc.

 - Name - A name used in metric listings, tables, etc.